 The essence of suffering caused by a crisis is the attachment of our mind to the old worldview, to former life circumstances that no longer exist.
 Expressing the same idea, Buddha has indirectly said everything we need to know about the origin of crisis through his “four noble truths.”
 Finding that suffering is an integral part of life, Buddha identified attachment (“craving”) as the cause of suffering.
 So, it is the resistance to de-identification from one’s mind and its programs that causes all our pain.
 If life circumstances change for some reason, and we are not able to act the way we are used to, there will be suffering and, consequently, crisis.
 Thus resistance to internal and external change constitutes the very essence of a crisis.
 Although resistance and denial are natural phases of any transformational process, overcoming a crisis cannot occur if we permanently oppose the new situation.
 Only willingness to change, sometimes radical, can pull us out of the crisis and lead us to its most constructive outcome.
 And yes, the process of detachment from the old worldview and way of life is regularly painful, but de-identification has no alternative.
 To detach oneself from previous identifications is the conditio sine qua non of any transformation process.

-So sometimes we'll get a nicely decorated package from the universe and open it expecting some wonderful gift, but a boxing glove will jump out of the box and knock us out with all its might.
-After the initial shock, surprised, confused, and offended, we will probably wonder why is this happening to us, what have we done wrong, how have we attracted such a punch?
-Maybe we have done something wrong, and are experiencing a karmic return.
-But what if we haven't done anything wrong, what if it's merely time for a change, for a jump to a new level, for initiation into a different worldview and lifestyle?
-As rather inert beings, prone to being robotized, it seems that humans need ruthless love to pull them out of their slumber and encourage them to change, both internally and externally.
-Not purely for the sake of change, but to align us with our true selves, as the first abstract aspect of our existence, and then with the universal spirit as the next.
+So sometimes we’ll get a nicely decorated package from the universe and open it expecting some wonderful gift, but a boxing glove will jump out of the box and knock us out with all its might.
+After the initial shock, surprise, confusion, and offense, we will probably wonder why is this happening to us, what have we done wrong, and how have we attracted such a punch.
+Maybe we have done something wrong and are experiencing a karmic return.
+But what if we haven’t done anything wrong, what if it’s merely time for a change, for a jump to a new level, for initiation into a different worldview and lifestyle?
+As rather inert beings prone to being robotized, it seems that humans need ruthless love to pull them out of their slumber and encourage them to change, both internally and externally.
+Not purely for the sake of change but to align us with our true selves as the first abstract aspect of our existence and then with the universal spirit as the next.
 But a connection with true self requires emotional maturity, and immersion into spirit a spiritual one.
-Thus, various life circumstances - sometimes pleasant and sometimes unpleasant - will bring us to the appropriate degree of maturity.
-Whether we like it or not, we will mature - sooner or later, in one way or another, if not gently, then by force.
+Thus, various life circumstances – sometimes pleasant and sometimes unpleasant – will bring us to the appropriate degree of maturity.
+Whether we like it or not, we will mature – sooner or later, in one way or another, if not gently, then by force.
 And if the processes of maturation push us into a crisis, we should experience them as a blessing, not a curse.
-Therefore, the next prerequisite for overcoming a crisis is to experience it as an opportunity for constructive transformation, change for the better, a chance for a breakthrough out of the existing obstacles.
+Therefore, the next prerequisite for overcoming a crisis is to experience it as an opportunity for constructive transformation, change for the better, and a chance for a breakthrough out of the existing obstacles.